moovfinancial/slack-integration/README.md

 ## Prerequisites

-These prerequisites have to be in place before you can configure and launch **Moov for Slack**
+These prerequisites have to be in place before you can configure and launch **Moov for Slack**.

 **:ballot_box_with_check:  A configuration file**